esphome/esphome-docs/components/opentherm.rst

 .. note::

-    This component acts only as an OpenTherm master (i.e. a thermostat or controller) and not as a slave or gateway.
-You can no longer use your existing thermostat if you control your boiler through ESPHome with this component.
+    This component acts only as an OpenTherm master (for example, a thermostat or controller) and not as a slave or gateway.
+Your existing thermostat is not usable while you use ESPHome with this component to control your boiler.

 Quick glossary
 --------------